lars-t-hansen/Jobanalyzer/lsjobs/MANUAL.md

 `--loadfmt=<format>`

-  Format the output for `--load` according to `format`, which is a comma-separated list of keywords:
+  Format the output for `load` according to `format`, which is a comma-separated list of keywords:
   * `date` (`YYYY-MM-DD`)
   * `time` (`HH:MM`)
   * `datetime` (combines `date` and `time`)